claby2/gol/DOCUMENTATION.md

 * There is exactly one occurrence of the char `/`
 * The only chars that are present are `b/s123456789`

-If one of these conditions is met, the function returns false.
+If one of these conditions is not met, the function returns false.

 ## Board Member Functions